TermGet/docs/install-chrome.md

 Download the latest stable version of TermGet from the [download page](download.html) or by clicking `Download TermGet (stable)` in the top right corner.

-Extract TermGet on your system and go back to crosh.
+Extract TermGet on your system and go back to Crosh.

-Now set your current directory in crosh to the extracted TermGet folder, (e.g. ```cd ~/Downloads/TermGet-x.x.x```).
+Now set your current directory in Crosh to the extracted TermGet folder, (e.g. ```cd ~/Downloads/TermGet-x.x.x```).

 To install, type: